Dumelang Saleshando

-Dumelang Saleshando is a politician from Botswana who served as the Leader of the Opposition of Botswana from 2019-2022.
-He was replaced by Dithapelo Keorapetse.
+Dumelang Saleshando (born 13 September 1971) is a Motswana politician and economist who has served as the Leader of the Botswana Congress Party since 2010.
+Saleshando has been the Leader of the Opposition since November 2024.
+He also serves as MP for Maun North since 2024.

 Early life and education

 Saleshando was born on 13 September 1971, is the firstborn of five sons to Gilson Saleshando, a politician, and Keatlaretse Dolly Saleshando, a nurse.
 He attended numerous schools growing up in Kanye, Lobatse, Selebi-Phikwe and was brought up in the Seventh-day Adventist Church.
 He completed his schooling at St Joseph's College, where he became a member of the Botswana Socialist Youth, before enrolling in a degree in economics and political science at the University of Botswana in 1992.